 - Integrate patient assessment findings, patient history, and knowledge of anatomy, physiology, pathophysiology, and basic and advanced life support interventions to recognize and manage patients with pulmonary disorders. - a.
 Define key medical terms as they relate to the respiratory system and pulmonary disorders. - b.
 Identify risk factors associated with pulmonary disease. - c.
 Review the anatomy and physiology of the pulmonary system. - d.
 Discuss pathophysiological changes that contribute to the disruption of ventilation, diffusion, and perfusion in the pulmonary system - e.
 Integrate all components of patient assessment and monitoring devices to form field impressions and differentials for pulmonary patients. - f.
 Identify signs and symptoms of airway compromise, respiratory distress, and respiratory failure. - g.
 Discuss pathophysiology of common pre-hospital respiratory disorders. - h.
 Discuss the pharmacology of common pulmonary and airway management medications used in the pre-hospital environment. - 2.
 Apply principles of basic and advanced airway management and ventilation techniques to the assessment findings and management plans of patients in the pre-hospital setting. - a.
 Define key medical terms as they relate to airway management and ventilation. - b.
 Discuss anatomy, physiology, and pathophysiology of the upper and lower airways as it relates to the respiratory cycle, gas exchange and transport. - c.
 Identify the clinical differences between the adult and pediatric airway. - d.
 Describe signs and symptoms of common airway emergencies. - e.
 Discuss the steps of the primary survey as it relates to airway patency and adequate ventilation. - f.
 Identify types, indications, contraindications, procedure for use and limitations of different basic and advanced airway devices including extraglotic and endotracheal airways. - g.
 Identify multiple ways to confirm adequate ventilation regardless of device. - h.
 Discuss management of post-intubation agitation and field extubation. - i.
 Describe the pharmacology of medications and the procedures commonly used in medication assisted intubation. - j.
 Recognize predictors of a difficulty airway and techniques for improving intubation success. - k.
-Discuss the assessment and airway management of the patient with a stoma. - I. Discuss proper suctioning techniques to include the nasopharynx, oropharynx and trachea of the intubated patient. - m.
+Discuss the assessment and airway management of the patient with a stoma. - 1.
+Discuss proper suctioning techniques to include the nasopharynx, oropharynx and trachea of the intubated patient. - m.
 Discuss the benefits of gastric decompression, to include equipment and procedure. - n.
 Identify the role and function of transport ventilators. - o.
 Describe the function, procedure of use, and benefits of noninvasive respiratory gas monitoring to identify adequate oxygenation and ventilation. - p.
-Explain the need for critical thinking techniques when considering the difficult airway.
+Explain the need for critical thinking techniques when considering the difficult airway. - q.

-- q.
 Discuss optical and video laryngoscope options. - r.
 Identify alternative approach to traditional endotracheal intubation, including nasal intubation, retrograde intubation, digital intubation and lighted stylet techniques. - s.
 Discuss special considerations of anatomy, equipment, and procedure for the intubation of pediatric patients.

-Course Number and Name: EMS 1251 C oncepts of Airwa y and Respiratory Medicine-Lab Description: comprehensive kn the assessment to is course in co-requisite with the lecture portion will integrate mprehensive knowledge of anatomy, physiology, and pathophysiology into e assessment to develop and implement a treatment plan with the goal of suring a patent airway, adequate mechanical ventilation, and respirations for tients of all ages.
-Hour Breakdown: Semester Credit Hou urs Lecture Clinical Contact Hours 1 0 1 15 Prerequisite: Instructor Approve ed
+Course Number and Name: EMS 1251 Concepts of Airway and Respiratory Medicine-Lab adequate mechanical ventilation, and respirations for patients of all ages.

+Description: This course in co-requisite with the lecture portion will integrate comprehensive knowledge of anatomy, physiology, and pathophysiology into the assessment to develop and implement a treatment plan with the goal of ensuring a patent airway,

+Hour Breakdown: Semester Credit Hours Lecture Clinical Contact Hours

-- 1. Apply principles of basic and advanced airway management and ventilation techniques to the assessment findings and management plans of patients in the pre-hospital setting. - a.
-Demonstrate techniques of basic airway management, including positioning, administering supplemental oxygen, manual airway maneuvers, inserting basic airway adjuncts, and suctioning techniques. - b.
-Demonstrate techniques of advanced airway management, including endotracheal intubation to include nasal, retrograde, digital and lighted stylet techniques. - c.
-Demonstrate techniques of advanced airway management to include extraglotic airway devices. - d.
-Demonstrate techniques for advanced airway management, including cricothyrotomy and medication assisted intubation.
+1. Apply principles of basic and advanced airway management and ventilation techniques to the assessment findings and management plans of patients in the pre-hospital setting.

+- Demonstrate techniques of basic airway management, including positioning, administering supplemental oxygen, manual airway maneuvers, inserting basic airway adjuncts, and suctioning techniques. - Demonstrate techniques of advanced airway management, including endotracheal intubation to include nasal, retrograde, digital and lighted stylet techniques. - Demonstrate techniques of advanced airway management to include extraglotic airway devices. - Demonstrate techniques for advanced airway management, including cricothyrotomy and medication assisted intubation.